trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 - connect to your newly created jumpbox host - type `./connect`,
 - obtain (download or prepare yourself) and extract TAP platform installation package `TAP-<version>-platform.tar.gz` on machine/node with `jumpbox` role in user's (`centos`) home directory - run `tar -zvxf TAP-<version>-platform.tar.gz`.

-[???]
-UPDATE NEEDED [???]

-- copy Master Config File (`tap.config`) and Master Config File Secrets (`tap.config.secrets`) from your local machine (with the desired platform configuration and information on actually provisioned infrastructure) onto this `jumpox` machine/node to the directory where you have already extracted TAP platform installation package

-DODAĆ AUTOMATYZACJĘ TEGO KROKU DO WSKAZANEGO KATALOGU NA JUMPOX

-keep your TAP config files and generated inventory from ./inventory/k8s

-[???]
-WHERE IS INVENTORY ??? [???]

 #### AWS domain registration

 Below you will find a sequence of operations needed to register your AWS-hosted TAP cluster in AWS DNS: